 Grants through the Linburn Fund are distributed through an application and committee review process in which South Shore Mental Health’s clinicians request assistance on behalf of their clients.
 Within the application, clinicians clearly outline how the gifts will make a positive and measurable difference in their clients’ lives and how they will empower their clients to reciprocate.

-If you are interested in supporting Dr. Linburn’s vision by making a donation to this fund, or you’d like to learn more about the pay-it-forward philosophy of giving, please contact Director of Marketing and Development Margaret Carr at 617-774-1017 or firstname.lastname@example.org.
+If you are interested in learning more about any of these funds, please contact Director of Marketing and Development Margaret Carr at 617-774-1017 or firstname.lastname@example.org.